 To learn more about the process of EMDR, visit the EMDRIA website.

 Why I Use EMDR

 I decided to train in EMDR because I realized early in my therapy career that nearly every person has some type of trauma.
 (Or, another way to think about it is that most people have things that cause them distress, to the point where it impacts how they feel about themselves and others, whether or not they call it “trauma.”)
 EMDR has a huge body of research to support it, and has been developed over the past 30+ years to become a leading evidenced-based treatment.
 It’s effective, the results are long-lasting, and over and over I see it change people’s lives.
 I believe in it so much, I even attended EMDR therapy myself!

-After completing the initial 50 hour training to provide EMDR to clients, I continued to seek other education, and worked with a Certified Consultant to ensure I was using the method as effectively as possible with clients.
+After completing the initial 50 hour training to provide EMDR to clients, I continued to seek other education, and worked with a Certified Consultant to ensure I was using the method as appropriately and effectively as possible.
 That process, along with advanced training, and recommendations from colleagues, allowed me to become an EMDRIA Certified EMDR Therapist.
 I sought certification because I know how scary it can be for clients to even think about going to therapy, especially when they are interested in healing trauma.
 I want clients to be able to trust and feel safe that I will work to provide them with the best care, and that I have a robust knowledge base and practical experience that informs our work together.

 How It Can Help You